 Stratton Equipment Company of Cleveland is best known for producing refuse trucks and lifting equipment and making a tailgate lift for the Jeep pickup.
 Nothing in Stratton’s background indicates they would have entered the farm implement lift business on their own accord.
 After studying the lift’s patent, we were convinced that someone at Willys had designed it for them.

-The pieces fell into place after learning that Green was heading the Farm Sales unit until 1955.
-Furthermore, Green would produce a new lift design like the Stratton unit once he had left Willys.
+Furthermore, Green would develop a new lift design, similar to the Stratton unit, after leaving Willys.
 We continue to research Monroe, Stratton, and the Farm Sales unit.
 Additional facts may emerge to prove us wrong.
 For now, we believe the Stratton design was as much Robert Green’s as anyone’s.

 Part II Green Manufacturing